Top 3 Viber Scams

 Fake accounts.
 Criminals create fake accounts to get access to yours by impersonating real people.
 Watch the video below to see how cybercrooks hack into social media accounts:

 Using these fake accounts, they then try to extract information from them or take advantage of their contact list.
 Fake accounts are everywhere; that is why it’s not advisable to talk to people you don’t know online.
-Avoid replying messages that demand vital personal information.
+Avoid replying to messages that demand vital personal information.

 Watch the video to see how you can see if a social media account is fake or real: